Gangsterism always become the subject of many local movies, but is it really just in the movies?

 But according to Sin Chew Daily, more than a hundred secret societies and gangs exist in the country, splitting from their former gangs and splintering into smaller factions.

-In the past, the police had come down hard on these gangs, including gunning down five members of Gang 04 believed to have been involved in a series of shootings in Penang in 2013.
+In the past, the police came down hard on these gangs, including gunning down five members of Gang 04 believed to have been involved in a series of shootings in Penang in 2013.

 Nevertheless, they continue to slip through the cracks of the law.